-Judy Schneider, a gift planning officer in the NIU Foundation since 2012, is joining the College of Education as director of Advancement.
+Judy Schneider, a gift planning officer in the NIU Foundation since 2012, has joined the College of Education as director of Advancement.

-Schneider begins her new role April 17 as she continues her mission to find the “hope” delivered through donor-funded scholarships and dollars that fuel innovative programs.
+Schneider is continuing her mission to find the “hope” delivered through donor-funded scholarships and dollars that fuel innovative programs.

 “I am excited to work in the College of Education for a variety of reasons,” Schneider says.